contato@taxup.com.br São Paulo · Rio de Janeiro · Brasília

 Transition timeline

 • January 2027: CBS becomes fully operational.
-PIS, COFINS, and IPI are simultaneously extinguished.
+PIS and COFINS are extinguished and IPI is cut to zero (kept only for the Manaus Free Zone).
 Selective Tax begins.
 Decisão Simples 2027 — small business optants choose between staying in the simplified cumulative regime or migrating to the full IBS/CBS regime.

 • 2027—2032: IBS phase-in.
 ICMS and ISS are progressively reduced as IBS grows.
 Both regimes operate in parallel during this period.